natgo/wt-wiki-scraper/wikitext-transpiled/ground/Chi-Ha%20LG.md

 {{main|10th Year Type (120 mm)}}

 This gun shouldn't be confused with the one on the [[Chi-Ha Short Gun]], while said Chi-Ha has a short gun meant for transport ships on anti submarine & close range fire range, the 12cm/45 10th Year was used as coastal emplacements and outfitted on early Japanese cruisers.
 It offers a high velocity gun to fling HE over the map with quite an ease.

+The 120mm cannon offers two ammunition types: a normal HE and an SAPCBC shot.
+It is highly recommended to only carry maximum SAPCBC, since you will need to make the 10 rounds count. besides, the SAPCBC has nearly the same equivalent of TNT in explosive filler, meaning that it will react the same way as HE upon hitting the groung or failing to pen.

 {| class="wikitable" style="text-align:center" width="100%"
 |-